flagbit/applicant-frontend-junior/README.md

    * current wind

 You don't have to take too much care about cross-browser testing.
-If its working in the latest versions of chrome and firefox everythign is fine :)
+If its working in the latest versions of chrome and firefox everything is fine :)

 ## Questions